IgorRubinovich/ir-select/readme.md

 * use ironSelect.select = [<array of value objects>] to set selection during runtime

 This component is functional but is still a work in progress.
-Pull requests are welcome.
+Contributions are welcome.

 # Style
 Some styling is set internally.